 The term "electronic commerce" refers to the use of the Internet as an essential element of business activity.

-AACSB: Analytic Blooms: Understand Difficulty: 1 Easy Learning Objective: 01-03 Recognize the major concepts that define the operations and supply chain management field.
+AACSB: Analytical Thinking Blooms: Understand Difficulty: 1 Easy Learning Objective: 01-03 Recognize the major concepts that define the operations and supply chain management field.
 Topic: Historical Development of Operations and Supply Chain Management

-54. SSME is an acronym standing for "service sector management economics."

-FALSE

-A direct response to the growth of services is the development of a major industry and university program called service science management and engineering (SSME).

-AACSB: Analytic Blooms: Understand Difficulty: 1 Easy Learning Objective: 01-03 Recognize the major concepts that define the operations and supply chain management field.
-Topic: Historical Development of Operations and Supply Chain Management

-55. Service science management and engineering aims to apply the latest concepts in information technology to continue to improve service productivity of technology-based organizations.

-TRUE

-SSME aims to apply the latest concepts in information technology to continue to improve service productivity of technology-based organizations.

-AACSB: Analytic Blooms: Understand Difficulty: 1 Easy Learning Objective: 01-03 Recognize the major concepts that define the operations and supply chain management field.
-Topic: Historical Development of Operations and Supply Chain Management

-56. "Business analytics" involves the analysis of data through a unique combination of linear programming, game theory, and queuing theory to better solve business problems.
+52. "Business analytics" involves the analysis of data through a unique combination of linear programming, game theory, and queuing theory to better solve business problems.

 FALSE